vsillan/game-server-programming-course/presentations/intro.md

 ---

-### Peer-to-Peer
+### Peer-to-Peer (client-to-client)

-All nodes participating in the same game instance are interconnected with each other
+All clients participating in the same game instance are interconnected with each other  <!-- .element: class="fragment" -->

-- Every node can communicate with any other node

-All nodes are equal (no hierarchies)
+All clients are equal (no hierarchies)  <!-- .element: class="fragment" -->

-Limited scaling potential since every node is responsible for delivering its status to all other nodes
+Limited scaling potential <!-- .element: class="fragment" -->

+- Amount of connections grows exponentially with each client <!-- .element: class="fragment" -->

-Has been popular choice in the early days of multiplayer gaming
+Has been popular choice in the early days of multiplayer gaming  <!-- .element: class="fragment" -->

+There is no persistence or data collection, cheat prevention is hard, and all simulation is on client side <!-- .element: class="fragment" -->

+Note:

+- Still viable in games like fighting games where there are limited amount of players in a single match

 ---

 ### Client-Server

-One of the nodes is promoted to a server (can be a dedicated server or one of the clients)
+There is a separate server application <!-- .element: class="fragment" -->

-All communications are handled through the server which will distribute the data to the clients
+All communications go through the server <!-- .element: class="fragment" -->

-Server is an extra step on the communication but there are various ways to optimize the traffic
+Server is an extra step on the communication <!-- .element: class="fragment" -->

+- But there are various ways to optimize the traffic <!-- .element: class="fragment" -->

-Server can add security to the system
+Server can add all the good things we have discussed before... <!-- .element: class="fragment" -->

 Note:

+- In some cases we might have one client promoted to a server
 - Server can filter the data
 - Server can aggregate the packets and smooth out the packet flow